poojawins/playlister-sinatra/README.md

 Playlister project using Sinatra.

-User can filter through songs by Artist or Genre.
-Once the user has selected a song, an embedded youtube player can play the song.
+A web app where users can filter a playlist of songs by artist and genre.
+Includes an embedded YouTube player.
+Used Ruby, Sinatra and Bootstrap.